zoriya/Kyoo/README.md

 # <img width="24px" src="./icons/icon-256x256.png" alt=""> Kyoo

-Welcome to Kyoo, the next-generation open-source media browser that redefines your streaming experience.
-Designed from the ground up, Kyoo stands out as a powerful alternative to Plex and Jellyfin.
-Unleash the full potential of your media library with cutting-edge features and a commitment to being free and open-source.
+Kyoo is a self-hosted media server focused on video content (Movies, Series & Anime).
+It is an alternative to Jellyfin or Plex.

+It aims to have a low amount of maintenance needed (no folder structure required nor manual metadata edits).
+Media not being scanned correctly (even with weird names) is considered a bug.

+Kyoo does not have a plugin system and aim to have every features built-in (see [#Features](#-features) for the list).

 ![Kyoo in Action](https://raw.githubusercontent.com/zoriya/kyoo/screens/home.png)

 ## 🌐 Getting Started

-- **[Installation](./INSTALLING.md):** Set up Kyoo effortlessly to enjoy seamless streaming of your favorite movies, TV shows, or anime.
-- **[Join the discord](https://discord.gg/E6Apw3aFaA):** Join our Discord community for discussions and support
-- **[API Documentation](https://kyoo.zoriya.dev/api/doc):** Dive into our comprehensive API documentation to explore advanced functionalities.
+- **[Installation](./INSTALLING.md):** Basic installation guidelines, how to start Kyoo, enable OIDC or hardware transcoding.
+- **[Join the discord](https://discord.gg/E6Apw3aFaA):** Ask questions, talk about the development, feature you might want or bugs you might encounter.
+- **[API Documentation](https://kyoo.zoriya.dev/api/doc):** The API to integrate Kyoo with other services, if you have any questions, please ask on github or discord!
 - **[Contributing](./CONTRIBUTING.md):** Feel free to open issues, submit pull requests, and contribute to making Kyoo even better.
+We need you!

 [![](https://discord.com/api/guilds/1216460898139635753/widget.png?style=banner2)](https://discord.gg/zpA74Qpvj5)

 ## 🚀 Features

-- **Dynamic Transcoding:** Transcode your media to any quality, change on the fly with auto quality, and seek effortlessly without waiting for the transcoder.
+- **Dynamic Transcoding:** Transcode your media to any quality, change on the fly with auto quality, and seek instantly without waiting for the transcoder.

-- **Auto Watch History:** Enjoy automatic watch history with continue watching, allowing you to quickly resume your series or discover new episodes.

-- **Intelligent Metadata Retrieval:** Experience smart metadata retrieval, even for oddly named files, thanks to the power of guessit and themoviedb.
-It even uses thexem for enhanced anime handling.

-- **Cross-Platform Access:** Access Kyoo on Android and web clients, ensuring your media is at your fingertips wherever you go.
+- **Video Preview Thumbnails:** Simply hover the video's progress bar and see a preview of the video.

-- **Meilisearch-Powered Search:** Utilize our advanced, typo-resilient search system powered by Meilisearch for lightning-fast results.
+- **Meilisearch-Powered Search:** Advanced, typo-resilient search system powered by Meilisearch.

-- **Fast Scrubbing Support:** Navigate your media effortlessly with fast scrubbing support, enhancing your control over playback.
+- **OIDC Connection:** Connect using any OIDC compliant service (Google, Discord, Authelia, you name it).

+- **Watch List Scrubbing Support:** Your watch list is automatically synced to connected services (SIMKL and soon others [#351](https://github.com/zoriya/Kyoo/issues/351), [#352](https://github.com/zoriya/Kyoo/issues/352)).
+No need to manually mark episodes as watched.

-- **Download and Offline Support:** Enjoy the freedom to download and watch offline, with the watch history seamlessly updating when you reconnect.
+- **Download and Offline Support:** Download videos to watch them without internet access, you progress will automatically be synced next time your devices goes online.

-- **Enhanced Subtitle Support:** Kyoo goes beyond the basics with enhanced subtitle support, including SSA/ASS formats and customizable fonts.
+- **Enhanced Subtitle Support:** Subtitles are important, Kyoo supports SSA/ASS and uses the video's embedded fonts when available.

-- **OIDC and Scrubbing Support:** Login with your favorites services (Google, Discord or any OIDC compliant service) and automatically mark episodes as watched on linked services (SIMKL and soon others).

-## 🌟 Philosophy: Setup Once, Enjoy Forever

-Kyoo's philosophy revolves around simplicity.
-Set it up once, forget about configuration hassles.
-Once installed, your library undergoes automatic scanning, adding new episodes or movies as soon as they're moved into your library's folder.
-No need for a specific file structure or meticulously renamed files – Kyoo does the right thing™.
+- **Anime Name Parsing**: While there are still some issues (see [#466](https://github.com/zoriya/Kyoo/issues/466)), Kyoo will match weird anime names (like `[Some-Stuffs] Jojo's Bizarre Adventure Stone Ocean 24 (1920x1080 Blu-Ray Opus) [2750810F].mkv`) without issue.

+- **Cloud Native:** Still an ongoing effort (see [#357](https://github.com/zoriya/Kyoo/issues/357)) but Kyoo is made with the idea that it could run distributed or standalone, on an RPI or on huge home-datacenters.

+## 📺 Clients

+Clients is a bit part of media servers but for now, Kyoo's focus is on features.
+Only a web version and an android apps are available for now.
+The front is written with react-native (expo) so adapting for others platform is possible.
+Here is a rough roadmap of clients supports:
+- Today: Web & Android
+- End of 2024: Chromecast support
+- Summer 2025: Android TV app

+Apple devices are not planned for now because I do not own any of their device, and it requires $100/year.

+If you would like to have a client sooner or on devices not listed on the roadmap, come hang on the discord and consider contributing to Kyoo.

 ## 📜 Why another media-browser?